dani-t-codes/independent-project2/README.md

 ## Known bugs

-_As of 10.25.20, the quiz only shows one answer at a time, as it should, but the values of each answer do not total up._
+_As of 10.25.20, the quiz only shows one answer at a time, as it should, but the values of each answer in the quiz do not total up to produce one result as they should ._

 ### Legal

-MIT Copyright (c) 2020 ** _Danielle Thompson_ **
+MIT Copyright (c) 2020 **_Danielle Thompson_**